kennethjhamba/kennethjhamba/README.md

 - 👋 Hi, I’m @kennethjhamba
-- 👀 I’m interested in software development
+- 👀 I’m interested in Cloud Architecture and Software Development
-- 🌱 I’m currently learning javascript and php
+- 🌱 I’m currently completing my AWS Solutions Architect certification and a Javascript Course on Udemy
-- 📫 Reach me on LinkedIn, www.linkedin.com/in/kenneth-jhamba-13a346157
+- 📫 Reach me on LinkedIn, https://www.linkedin.com/in/kenneth-jhamba-13a346157